Narinder Singh of Patiala

 Narinder Singh (26 November 1824 – 13 November 1862), also spelt as Narendra Singh, was the Maharaja of the princely state of Patiala from 1845 to 1862.
 He was one of the first local rulers to receive the Order of the Star of India and was a member of the Indian Legislative Council during Lord Canning's Viceroyalty.
 He is popularly regarded as one of the wisest rulers of Patiala, with him having a wide diversity of interests.

 Biography

-Singh's father was the Maharaja Karam Singh of Patiala.
+Narinder was born in 1824, his father was Maharaja Karam Singh of Patiala.
+At an early age, his father arranged for him to be educated in the Urdu and Persian languages, making Narinder the first Patiala heir to have his education arranged personally by his father, with the two sharing a close bond.
+In his youth, he was betrothed to a princess from Alwar, who may have influenced his later artistic intrigues.
 He succeeded his father on 18 January 1846, aged twenty-three.
-During his reign, the Moti Bagh Palace was constructed at a cost of five lakhs of rupees.
+He would keep a painting of his father near him to keep an example in mind and preserve Karam's memory.
+During Narinder's reign, the Moti Bagh Palace was constructed in 1847 at a cost of five lakhs of rupees.
+Despite the construction of Moti Bagh, he continued to reside regularly at Qila Mubarak.

+In 1848, he assisted the British during the Second Anglo-Sikh War.
+After the war he was awarded with further revenue and territory.
+After the war, he completed the building of the Sheesh Mahal in the late 1840s with Moti Bagh gardens near it.
+He also would construct a number of Hindu and Sikh temples in Patiala around this period.

 During the Indian Rebellion of 1857, Singh assisted the East India Company, and his assistance were later acknowledged by the Governor-General of India, Lord Canning as being of incalculable value.
+In 1859, he added the Darbar Hall to the Qila Mubarak complex.

 He died of fever on 13 November 1862 at the age of thirty-nine.
 He was succeeded as Maharaja by his ten-year-old son, Mahendra Singh.
 His daughter, Basant Kaur, married Bhagwant Singh, the Maharaj-Rana of Dholpur.
 His other daughter, Bishan Kaur, married Jaswant Singh, the Maharaja of Bharatpur.